paketo-buildpacks/dep-server/scripts/validate/README.md

          If not provided and compilation runs, compiled tarball will be used for testing.
   -buildpack-dir string
-        REQUIRED, Absolute path to buildpack directory -version string
+        REQUIRED, Absolute path to buildpack directory -skip-file-cleanup
+        OPTIONAL, skip cleanup of generated files in temporary directory.
+Useful for debugging failures.
+  -version string
         OPTIONAL, version to compile and/or test (if applicable) (default "1.2.3")
 ```